San Onofre - Unit 1

 2.0 Site Status Summary

-SONGS-1 was a Westinghouse 3-loop pressurized water reactor constructed by Bechtel and rated at 1347 MWt.
-It began commercial operation on January 1, 1968 and ceased operation on November 30, 1992.
+SONGS-1 was a Westinghouse 3-loop pressurized water reactor constructed by Bechtel and rated at 1347 MWthermal .
+It began commercial operation on January 1, 1968, and ceased operation on November 30, 1992.
 Defueling was completed on March 6, 1993.
-On December 28, 1993, NRC approved the Permanentely Defueled Technical Specifications.
-On November 3, 1994, SCE submitted a Proposed Decommissioning Plan to place SONGS-1 in SAFSTOR until the shutdown on Units 2 and 3.
+On December 28, 1993, NRC approved the Permanently Defueled Technical Specifications.
+On November 3, 1994, SCE submitted a Proposed Decommissioning Plan to place SONGS-1 in SAFSTOR until the shutdown of Units 2 and 3.
 On December 15, 1998, following a change in NRC decommissioning regulations, SCE submitted a post shutdown decommissioning activities report (PSDAR) for SONGS-1, to commence DECON in 2000.
 SCE actively decommissioned the facility, and most of the structures and equipment have been removed and sent to a disposal faility.
 Water control is active, and is processed through the Unit 2 and 3 wastewater treatment system.
 NRC issued a license amendment in February 2010 releasing the off-shore portions of the Unit 1 cooling intake and outlet pipes in place, under the Pacific Ocean seabed, for unrestricted use.
 The fuel from Unit 1 was transferred to Phase 1 of the independent spent fuel storage installation (ISFSI).
-In 2015, the ISFSI was expanded onto the area previously occupied by Unit 1 as needed in order to store all Unit 2 and Unit 3 spent fuel.
+In 2015, the ISFSI was expanded onto the area previously occupied by Unit 1 in order to store all Unit 2 and Unit 3 spent fuel.
 SCE completed transferring all of the nuclear fuel to dry storage in 2020.

 3.0 Major Technical or Regulatory Issues